 - Why does everyone else seem to know where they’re going?

-The truth is that most people spend more time in the maze than they admit.
+The truth is that most people spend more time in the Minotaur’s labyrinth than they admit.

 How to Travel with a Minotaur